 You also have the report for referrals.
 This goes a little bit deeper into your referrals, which we put out before in channels.
 But, again, it’s just a nice way and quick way to get to your referral traffic.
 If you’re done comparing, you go up here and un-click this box, hit apply, and you’re good to go.

-That's just one tab in Acquisitions looking at all the different traffics.
+That’s just one tab in Acquisitions looking at all the different traffic.
 You can go deeper.
-You can hook up your Google Ad accounts, if you're doing PPC with Google.
-You want to definitely hook up your search console because this is going to allow you to pull in your queries, and all that deeper search data, into your Google Analytics account, so you can start to see how many clicks, impression, and CTR click-through rates that you're having.
+You can hook up your Google Ad accounts if you’re doing PPC with Google.
+You want to definitely hook up your search console because this is going to allow you to pull in your queries, and all that deeper search data, into your Google Analytics account, so you can start to see how many clicks, impressions, and CTR click-through rates that you’re having.
 How many people are clicking on these terms?
 You can start walking through that.
-Definitely, recommend that.
+I definitely, recommend that.

 You can look at your social data.
 What networks are working the best for you?
 What type of referrals is doing better for you?
 You know, Facebook, Enquiron, Google Groups, and Reddit.
 How many page views?
 How long are they staying on your website?
 This allows you to see how well you’re doing in your social media campaigns.